rscopes/rescope/readme.md

 Well mechanic is simple:

-We build stores reading an entry state (kind of "key"), maintaining output datas.<br>
+We build stores reading an entry state (kind of "key") that maintain output datas in a deterministic way.<br>
-These outputs could be used as partial "key", or "predictible" datas for dumb components, or other stores.
+These outputs are then, used as partial "key" in other stores states, or "predictible" datas in dumb components.<br>

+No more complex stuff in React components;

 Rescope Stores can maintain server & client side :
 - the records matching some ids,
 - Processed & interpolated datas, ready for render
-- Page state & status
+- Page state & status (act as router)
 - session, etc...

 ## Why ?

 Because :

-- This is simple & effective,
+- This is simple, flexible & effective,
+- As Rescope stores are highly specialised and serializable, they could easly be moved in webworkers & node backends,
 - This allow to remove 99.9% of all the tpls code and put them in clean, reusable & specialized stores,
-- As Rescope stores are highly specialised and serializable, they could easly be moved in webworkers & node backends,
 - 1 stem super class to rule all the async process
 - Do all the jobs and really don't care witch kind of templates/whatever receive the datas

 ### What else ?

-- Built-in source stores injections & sync
+- Easy stores injections
 - Semaphores API (wait, release, etc... fns )
 - Promise like APIs
 - Simple methods to contextualize, preload, hook & bind the stores